Samsung One UI 4.0 (Android 12) Update Tracker: Eligble Devices, New Features, and More

 Android 11 has become an old thing now, and Android 12 is the new capitalizer.
 From its official launch back in October 2021, it is yet to get rolled out by various companies into their smartphones.

-All the manufacturers started to upgrade their eigible phones with the latest version of android.
+All the manufacturers started to upgrade their eligible phones with the latest version of Android.

 Samsung, the leading smartphone manufacturer, has introduced its One UI 4.0 custom user interface, which is based on Android 12.
 It has already been rolled out several smartphones and more devices will be added to Samsung’s Android 12 list, as per the roadmap released by the company, mentioned in the latter part of this article.

 Compared to the One UI 3.1, the new One UI 4.0 brings loads of new features, more customization options, new privacy features, nifty design changes, and many more things.
 In this article, we have covered everything you need to know about One UI 4.0.